readthedocs/template/docs/netwas.rst

 GWAS File
 ---------------------------------------
 NetWAS requires as input a GWAS result file, with per-gene p-values.
-We suggest the versatile gene-based association study (VEGAS) system for calculating gene p-values, but we also support forge an pseq.
+We suggest the versatile gene-based association study (VEGAS) system for calculating gene p-values, but we also support forge and pseq.

 Method